Joint Insolvency Committee

 |Chartered Institute of Credit Management||Lay member

 |Insolvency Practitioners Association

 |The Institute of Chartered Accountants in England & Wales

 |The Institute of Chartered Accountants of Scotland

-The representative of the British Property Federation is the current chair of the JIC.
-Secretariat support to the committee is provided by ICAEW.
+The representative of HMRC is the chair of the JIC.
+Secretariat support to the committee is provided by IPA.

 R3 and the Law Society of Scotland attend JIC as observers.
 Other observers may attend by arrangement.